3-24/ctf-solves/README.md

-# write-up
+# ctf-write-up
-Collection of write-ups of CTF challenges
+Collection of write-ups of CTF challenges.

-For better README.md with math rendering, you may get it from my blog, https://3-24.github.io.